 I love these sweet rolls, they are perfect for a Saturday or Sunday morning.
-I woke up this morning around 6:30 and was in the mood for something sweet like cinnamon rolls, but I didn’t have any, so I decided to make my own sweet rolls.
-My husband was still sleeping so by the time he woke up the house smelled like home made sweet rolls and freshly brewed coffee.
+I woke up this morning around 6:30 and was in the mood for something sweet like cinnamon rolls, but I didn’t have any, so I decided to make my own.
+My husband was still sleeping so by the time he woke up the house smelled like homemade rolls and freshly brewed coffee.
 It was great, that’s the reason I love weekends.
-These sweet rolls are wonderful and so versatile because you can practically fill them up with anything you like.
+These sweet rolls are wonderful and so versatile because you can practically fill them with anything you like.
 For example, you can fill them with the jam of your choice, or if you love Nutella like me, fill them all with Nutella.
 I think I’ve mentioned before how much I love Nutella, so I need not go on.
+Once or twice, I’m sure I did.
 Anyway this recipe will make about 48 rolls, so you’ll have plenty to share with your friends and neighbors.

 I’ve made these a few times now, and every time I make them my husband keeps telling me I make the best sweet rolls.

-In the meantime, in the bowl of your mixer add the melted butter and sugar and mix it well for a couple minutes.
+In the meantime, in the bowl of your mixer add the melted butter, sugar and mix it well for a couple minutes.
 Add the eggs to the mixer and continue mixing.

 Cut the dough into 6 equal pieces and roll each one into a ball.

-Working with one ball at a time, roll out each ball into a 12 to14 inch circle.
+Working with one ball at a time, roll out each ball into a 12 to 14 inch circle.
 Using a pizza cutter, cut the dough into 8 equal triangles.
+It’s really like cutting pizza.

 Drop a teaspoon of nutella at the top of each triangle and roll each one like a croissant.